Course details

 The great thing about veterinary medicine at Cambridge is that the veterinary hospital is so close to the centre of town, so right from the start you get to see and handle animals.
 As well as that we can offer you really top class science here and the opportunity to be involved with cutting edge research as you study.
 The first two years teach you all the basic sciences to equip you for veterinary practice and your third year is spent on a specific area from pathology or pharmacology through to non-veterinary areas such as history and philosophy of science, should you be so inclined.
 At the vet school the great thing is that the year group is really small so you get lots of chances to be involved in clinical work, operating with our surgeons or with your hand up the back of a cow if farm work is your desire!

-The vast majority of successful applicants to Veterinary medicine at Homerton have three of Chemistry, Biology, Physics and Maths.
+The vast majority of successful applicants to Veterinary Medicine at Homerton have three of Chemistry, Biology, Physics and Mathematics.

-Admission Assessment: All applicants for Veterinary medicine must sit the Engineering and Science Admissions Assessment (ESAT) as part of the application to the University.
+Admission Assessment: All applicants for Veterinary Medicine must sit the Engineering and Science Admissions Assessment (ESAT) as part of the application to the University.
 Applicants must be pre-registered for this test.
-Please see check admission assessments for further details.

 Written Work: There is no requirement to submit written work for Veterinary Medicine.